gabby-01/Business-Intelligence-BI-Giant-Bicycles-Organization-Academic/README.md

 **Objectives**:
 * To extract and restore the complete dataset from Giant Bicycles Corporation’s data warehouse into SQL Server Management Studio (SSMS).
-* To design an online analytical processing (OLAP) cube with key sales performance dimensions, deploy it using Microsoft Visual Studio with SQL Server Data Tools (SSDT) package and SQL Server Analysis Services (SSAS), and establish a connection to Microsoft Power BI.
+* To design an online analytical processing (OLAP) cube with key sales performance dimensions, deploy it using Microsoft Visual Studio with SQL Server Analysis Services (SSAS), and establish a connection to Microsoft Power BI.
 * To design and launch an interactive Power BI dashboard with at least 3 different visual components, culminating in a strategic recommendations report by the twelfth week.

 # Data Source